Adapting Our Agriculture

 Climate Resilience

-Opuntia ficus indica is especially resilient to extreme temperatures and more importantly: drought.
-For states like California, Arizona, Nevada and New Mexico, drought is getting increasingly severe and temperatures growing more extreme.
-Many of our traditional crops such as corn and alfalfa are incapable of adapting to such conditions.
+Opuntia ficus indica is especially resilient to extreme temperatures and more importantly: drought, becoming increasingly severe for states like California, Arizona, Nevada and New Mexico.
+Traditional crops such as corn and alfalfa are incapable of adapting to such conditions.
 Arid and semi arid regions are seeing far higher temperature increases than the global average, with predictions indicating more severe drought conditions over 30% of the global average.
-(Neupane et al, 2021)
+(Neupane et al, 2021) Opuntia may prove an advantageous tool to improving the resilience of agricultural communities in the arid SW.

 Desertification